giuspillo/RepoNeSyRecSys2022/movielens_1m/README.md

 1. user-item
 2. user-item-prop

-The first one provides only user tastes about movies, while the second one provides info about user tastes and descriptive information about movies.
+The first one provides only user tastes about movies, while the second adds descriptive info about movies.

 The file relation2id.tsv contains the mapping of relations of the dataset, while entity2id.tsv contanins the mapping of the nodes (users, items, properites)